originjs/docs/docs/en/guide/tools/webpack-to-vite/README.md

-# webpack-to-vite
+# Webpack to Vite

-Convert a Webpack project to a Vite project.
+Convert a webpack project to a vite project.

-> It has been offically included, [detail](https://github.com/vitejs/awesome-vite#migrations).
+It has been offically included, [detail](https://github.com/vitejs/awesome-vite#migrations)

 ## Quick Start